-When I have no idea what to read, I find a bunch of short stories online, save them onto the Pocket app, and read them as if I’ve compiled my own short story collection.
+When I have no idea what to read, I find a bunch of free short stories online, save them onto the Pocket app, and read them as if I’ve compiled my own short story collection.
 Like a music playlist I create to match a mood, I create short story playlists to break a book slump, or to sample a bunch of different authors’ writing.

 As to where to find great stories, The New Yorker stories are generally best, but require a subscription if you read too many in a month.
 I also like Narrative Magazine, which will ask you for an email, but their stories are free too.
 Tor of course has some great free stuff, and you can find most of the classics through Gutenberg.
 The stories on this list that are not from any of these publications, I found through simple Google searches.
 If I’m interested in an author, but don’t necessarily want to read a whole book, I look to see if they have any short fiction available that I can read first.